Adapted from the principles of the Committee on Publication Ethics (COPE).

 If exact sentences or paragraphs that appear in other works by the Author are included in the manuscript, the material must be put in quotation marks and must be cited appropriately.

 Journal of Digital Education, Communication, and Arts (DECA) reserves the right to evaluate issues of plagiarism and redundancy on a case-by-case basis.

 All Co-Authors of papers should provide significant contributions to the work and share accountability for the results.
 Authorship and credit should be shared in proportion to the various contributions by the party.
 Authors should take responsibility and credit, including authorship credit, only for work they have actually performed or to which they have contributed.
 Other contributions should be cited in the Acknowledgements or endnote of the manuscript.

 Authors should normally list students as the principal Co-Author on multiple-authored publications that substantially derive from the dissertation or thesis of the student.

 Authors who analyze data from others should explicitly acknowledge the contribution of the initial researchers.

 Authors should check their manuscripts for possible breaches of copyright law (e.g., where permissions are needed for quotations, artwork or tables taken from other publications) and secure the necessary permissions before submission.

 Authors should be prompt with their manuscript revisions.
 If an Author cannot meet the deadline given, the Author should contact the Managing Editor as soon as possible to determine whether a longer time period or withdrawal from the review process should be chosen.

-Authors must ask for permission to publish their article (or a selection from the article) elsewhere, such as an article later appearing as a book chapter or as a translation
+Authors must ask for permission to publish their article (or selected parts of the article) elsewhere, such as in an article that later appears as a book chapter or as a translation.